MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics.md

 ## Advanced log collection tab
 The advanced log collection tab allows for the collection of verbose logs of the client, the operating systems, and the network traffic during a specific period.
 The logs are archived to a ZIP file that can be sent to the administrator or Microsoft Support for investigation.
 - **Start recording**: Select to begin recording the verbose logs.
 You need to reproduce the issue while recording.
-- **Stop recording**: After the issue us reproduced, select this button to stop the recording and save the collected logs to a ZIP file.
+- **Stop recording**: After reproducing the issue, select this button to stop the recording and save the collected logs to a ZIP file.
 Share the ZIP file with support for troubleshooting assistance.

 :::image type="content" source="media/troubleshoot-global-secure-access-client-advanced-diagnostics/global-secure-access-client-advanced-advanced-log-collection-tab.png" alt-text="Screenshot showing the Global Secure Access Client - Advanced diagnostics dialog box on the Advanced log collection tab.":::